Bringing Closure to False Discovery Rate Control: A General Principle for Multiple Testing: FDR control via merging p-values

 we obtain $\alpha' = -\alpha/w(-\alpha/e)$,\footnote{Though we use $e$ both for p-to-e calibrators (as a function) and for $\exp(1)$ (as a constant), this should lead to no confusion.} where $w$ is the $-1$ branch of the Lambert W function.
 We let $\ell_\alpha \coloneqq -w(-\alpha / e)$.
 This, in turn, implies that the BH procedure applied at the more conservative level $\alpha / \ell_\alpha$, rather than $\alpha$, controls FDR under PRDN.
 We call this the Su procedure; let $\rejset^\Su_\alpha$ denote this specific discovery set.
 Numerically, for $\alpha = 0.01, 0.05, 0.1$, we have $1 /\ell_\alpha = 0.131, 0.174, 0.205$, respectively.

 In this section we will improve the Su procedure uniformly using the e-Closure Principle.
-First, we will define a useful p-to-e calibrator, which will allow us to calibrate the Simes p-value (and we defer the proof to \Cref{sec: su-calibrator-proof}).
+First, we will define a useful p-to-e calibrator, which will allow us to calibrate the Simes p-value.